bshashikadze/pepquantify/README.md

 <summary>Arguments and default values</summary>

 * exclude_samples:
-if not empty, excludes specified sample/s from further analysis (only if necessary, e.g. after inspecting PCA)
+if not empty, excludes specified sample/s from further analysis (only if necessary, e.g. after inspecting PCA. sample name should be written as - "Intensity.samplename")

 * lfq:
 if non-labelled data is loaded, lfq must be set to true, if labelling was performed (e.g. TMT) lfq should be set to false.
 For TMT **Reporter.intensity.corrected** is taken for quantification